MailTape/MailTape-v1/_posts/2015-07-19-Crackazat.md

 <p id="introduction">
 This morning, you deserve an effective awakening of the senses.
 The kind of awakening that make you smile, the head buried in the pillow.
 And, slowly, it's your hand wagging, then your foot...
 And here we are ! coffee in one hand, eyes open, here we go !
 We introduce you Crackazat, exceptionally gifted House music producer.
 Raise in UK, Benjamin Jacobs lives now in swedento be closer to his label, "Local Talk", which distils the most classy contemporary house music.</p>

 # As a shapeshifter
 Electronic Hip-Hop beats, soulful grooves, classy house and most of all: jazzy melodies.
-That's the Formula !
-Crackazat also goes to tribal and exotic beats sometimes, but his touch his already recognized and appreciated at fair value.
+That's the Crackazat's formula !
+Crackazat also goes to tribal and exotic beats sometimes, but his recipe his already recognizable and appreciated at fair value.

-B. Jacobs is a Jazz musician and musician teacher in Upssala, and of course of course it's reflected in his productions, more detailed and richer than average.
+B. Jacobs is a Jazz musician and a guitar/piano teacher in Upssala, and of course it's reflected in his productions, more detailed and richer than average.
 His debut album, out this year, contain some tracks that are already classics.
 "Eye Light", "Let Love" or "Somewhere Else", these are tracks that seem to have always been there.
-As restless as rich in musical arrangements, his album is a sign of an undeniable talent.
+As restless as rich in musical arrangements, his album is an obvious sign of an undeniable talent.

 # A tuneful selection